-At Aberford, we strive to enable each individual to be caring, capable and confident in an ever-changing world.
 We respect each other and are proud of each others’ achievements.
 We foster a love of learning and a determination to embrace new challenges.
-We are creative and enthusiastic in all of our teaching and learning and work together in a safe and happy environment, where Christian values are placed at the heart of all we do.
+We are creative and enthusiastic in all of our teaching and learning and work together in a safe and happy environment, with Christian values at the heart of all we do.

 At Aberford C of E Primary School, we are a family.

 Our vision at Aberford CE Primary is based on the Bible verse 1 Corinthians 13: